ffledgling/dtella/docs/readme.txt

 --

+If you run into any roadblocks, you can go to dtella.org and click [IRC] to chat with all the Dtella users from your browser.

+--

 When you start Dtella, it just runs invisibly in the background.
 In order to accomplish anything useful, you'll have to connect to it with a DC client.
 The most common one is DC++: